Sunday, July 19, 2020

 Ended: 1999

 The rise of cable brought more popularity for a kids channel called Nickelodeon.
 Even though it had been around for years, popular shows like Double Dare started popping up.
 As such, they were able to make a cable deal with Warner Bros. for a new package of Looney Tunes.
 This package was basically everything else not on The Bugs Bunny and Tweety Show.
 This included much of the 1960's cartoons, leftover material not airing in any package such as Speedy Gonzalas and The Road Runner, the redrawn colorized cartoons, and for the first time in years, black and white cartoons such as Bosko, Buddy, and other Looney Tunes cartoons not shown since the 60's.
 The package was a huge success, causing some major changes after a few years.
 First, Nick didn't want the redrawn colorzied versions to air anymore on their network (but a handful continued to anyways).
 Next, they helped finance for Warner Bros. to recolorize the Looney Tunes, only this time via digitally, replacing the old crappy looking redraws.
 Many of these new versions first debuted in 1990 with new batches in 1992 and 1995 (Nick would begin airing these new colorized versions in 1992).
 The success with Looney Tunes on Nickelodeon caused them to invest in their own creative driven cartoons in 1991 better known as Nicktoons.
-The cartoons would rotate to other packages time after time.
 By 1992, the black and white cartoons would disappear from the package many of which would never air again on TV (although a handful of Buddy cartoons would reappear on Nickelodeon again from 1995-1997, some of the Beans the Cat cartoons appeared on TCM, some Beans and black and white Merrie Melodies from the former Sunset package would appear once more on HBO Max, one Bosko cartoon would appear on WarnerMedia Ride, and some more of these cartoons turned up again on Me-TV).
 The exception would be the newly colorized cartoons since they have more familiar characters.
 At one point because Merrie Melodies on Fox had ended, Nickelodeon's package would have the largest collection of Looney Tunes anywhere.
 Throughout the 90's, a swapping exchange program would happen between Nick, ABC, and Fox (later The WB).
 These swaps happened around 1990, 1992, 1994, 1995, and 1998.
 The only cartoons that were standard for sure were the later era shorts from WB 7arts and Depatie Freleng (especially Merlin the Magic Mouse and Speedy and Daffy).
 None of the Turner cartoons after the merger ever aired on Nickelodeon.
 As time went on, a number of things caused its downfall.
 For one, more original programming was taking shape for Nickelodeon with shows such as Rugrats, Hey Arnold, Rocko's Modern Life, and eventually, Spongebob Squarepants.
 There was very little need for Looney Tunes anymore despite its success.
 Also, the merger with Time Warner and Turner happened in 1996, causing more of a push to bring all the Looney Tunes together.
 The package came to an end in 1999 to help make Cartoon Network the exclusive home of Looney Tunes.
 To date, this is the longest lasting non Nickelodeon show to air on Nickelodeon.

 Grade: A+